elliottback/Whisky-Reviews/reviews/The Whisky Trail Rockabilly Hoedown Blended Malt 19 Year.md

 * **Taste:** malty, grassy, rich chocolate, dried figs, and pipe smoke
 * **Finish:** long, evolving burnt sugar and berries

 There is definitely a good hit of Longmorn in here!
-This is exactly what you want from a nice blended sherry malt, it's redolant with richness and flavour, just escaping the one-noteness a lot of sherry bombs have to attain a level of complexity that puts it solidly above your average blend.
+This is exactly what you want from a nice blended sherry malt, it's redolent with richness and flavour, just escaping the one-noteness a lot of sherry bombs have to attain a level of complexity that puts it solidly above your average blend.

 **Rating: 87/100**